 Duignan, M.B., and Chalip, L. (2021).
-Guest Editorial: Special Issue on “Advancing Olympic, mega, and major event studies: Management and organisational perspectives”.
+Guest Editorial: Special Issue on “Human Rights at the Olympics, Mega- and Major-Events.”
 Event Management, forthcoming.

 Duignan, M.B., Down, S., and O’Brien, D. (2020).
 Entrepreneurial Leveraging in Liminoidal Olympic Transit Zones.
 Annals of Tourism Research.

 Duignan, M.B., and McGillivray.
 (2020).
 Guest Editorial: Special Issue on “Events, Public Spaces, and Mobility”.
 Annals of Leisure Research, forthcoming.

 Duignan, M.B., Pappalepore, I., and Everett, S. (2019).
 The ‘Summer of Discontent’: Exclusion and Communal Resistance at the London 2012 Games.
 Tourism Management.